fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 By default, a campaign supports enabling up to 49 Microsoft Calling Plan numbers to be SMS-enabled.
 If more than 49 numbers need to be enabled for SMS, refer to note in [Step 2: Create campaign](sms-setup-campaign.md).

-After you've enabled a phone number for SMS in Teams and assigned the number to a user, the user can begin sending and receiving SMS messages.
-There is no policy governance to limit the number of messages sent to or received by the user.
+After you [enable a phone number for SMS in Teams](sms-management.md) and assign the number to a user, the user can begin sending and receiving SMS messages.
+There's no policy governance to limit the number of messages sent to or received by the user.

 Teams Calling Plans support sending SMS where the sender type is a 10 digit long code (1-234-123-1234).
-Teams Calling Plans do not currently support toll-free numbers (1-8XX), short codes (12345), or alphanumeric sender ID (CONTOSO).
+Teams Calling Plans don't currently support toll-free numbers (1-8XX), short codes (12345), or alphanumeric sender ID (CONTOSO).

 Further prerequisites and next steps can be found in the following article: [Step 1: Create a brand](sms-setup-brand.md)